Azuriom/docs/docs/installation.md

 apt install php7.4 php7.4-fpm php7.4-mysql php7.4-pgsql php7.4-sqlite php7.4-bcmath php7.4-mbstring php7.4-xml php7.4-curl php7.4-zip php7.4-gd
 ```

+Once the requirements are installed, you must configure the web server.
+Explanations are available at the bottom of this page.

 > {info} If you prefer, you can also use this unofficial
 [auto-install script](https://github.com/AzuriomCommunity/Script-AutoInstall)
 which will install all the prerequisites automatically.